Snoopy Flying Ace: Gameplay

 The gameplay is similar to that of another arcade-style flight combat series Crimson Skies.
 The primary gameplay revolves around dogfights using biplanes and triplanes.
 Players can also fly into stationary turrets and control them.
 Two-player cooperative is supported via splitscreen, and two players can play through the entire campaign together.
 Acrobatic maneuvers such as barrel rolls and immelmanns can also be performed.

 Players can select and customize one of several Peanuts characters, who have several outfits to choose from, or select and play as their Xbox Live avatar.
 Planes can also be customized, from visuals to weaponry.
 Each plane is equipped with machine guns, and other weapons such as missiles, an EMP blast, and floating mines can be equipped.
 Weaponry can also be changed during gameplay after players respawn.

 The game supports up to 16 players over Xbox Live, and features eight online game modes.
 Pigskin is an airborne rugby involving passing a ball among planes to reach the opposite goal without being shot down.
 The traditional Deathmatch and Team Deathmatch modes also appear, known in-game as Dogfight and Team Dogfight.
 Capture the flag is also available.
 Players can earn bonuses by gaining kill streaks in multiplayer; one example is that Woodstock will appear on the back of the plane and attack enemies from the rear after four kills in a row.

 Plot

 Snoopy Flying Ace is a fictional story set in 1917 Europe and northern Africa during World War I. Snoopy, a famous Allied fighter pilot, must combat the Imperial German Army Air Service.
 His primary target is a specialized group of pilots dubbed the Flying Circus, and its commander, Manfred von Richthofen, otherwise known as the Red Baron.
-The game features several characters from the Peanuts franchise, some belonging to the Royal Flying Corps in the Allied members of the French army faction, others to the German Empire in the Central Powers of the Austro-Hungarian Empire faction.
+The game features several characters from the Peanuts franchise, some belonging to the Royal Flying Corps in the British Army of the Allied faction, others to the Luftstreitkräfte in the Deutsches Heer of the Central Powers faction.
 During multiplayer matches players can choose any character, regardless of faction alignment during the campaign.
 The player's Xbox 360 avatar can also be used during gameplay, and is aligned to the faction of the player's choice.